appsignal/appsignal-elixir/docs/configuration-system.md

 ### 3. Application Configuration

-Configuration from `config/config.exs` or environment-specific config files:287-289):
+Configuration from `config/config.exs` or environment-specific config files:
 Can be a keyword list or a map.

 ### 4. Environment Variables